-Below we show some pictures and investigations, but first the code.
+Below we show some pictures, investigations, and the version on the surface of a sphere; but first some code.

 .